isbeorn/nina.docs/docs/advanced/file_formats/tiff.md

 ### zip vs lzw

 Zip and lzw are different algorithms for compression and the result is highly depending on the input data.
-It could even be possible that the file size increases when the data is layed out in a worst case scenario for the algorithm.
+It could even be possible that the file size increases when the data is laid out in a worst case scenario for the algorithm.
-For deciding on an algorithm it is adviced to try out which one works best for your specific camera and data.
+For deciding on an algorithm it is advised to try out which one works best for your specific camera and data.